Resources for Pediatricians

 AAP News article for additional information.

-is a program designed to connect women, parents, and caregivers of infants, and families affected by Zika to recommend health care services.
-Zika Care connect establishes a network of specialty health care providers in 20 high-risk jurisdictions throughout the United States and its territories.
+Zika Care Connect is a program designed to connect women, parents, and caregivers of infants, and families affected by Zika to recommended health care services.
+Zika Care Connect establishes a network of specialty health care providers in 20 high-risk jurisdictions throughout the United States and its territories.
 The network currently includes Arizona, California, Florida, Georgia, Illinois, Louisiana, Maryland, Massachusetts, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, Tennessee, Texas, US Virgin Islands, Virginia, and Washington.
+The network consists of specialists in maternal-fetal medicine, mental health, care coordination, radiology, pediatric ophthalmology, pediatric neurology, developmental pediatrics, infectious disease, and endocrinology.
+If you need assistance identifying Zika-related providers or resources, visit the Zika Care Connect Web site.

 Free Online Course: Challenging Cases: Dengue, Chikungunya, Zika Virus Infections